amigavision/AmigaVision/cd32/ReadMe.txt

 * Open the SD, USB or NAS folder, depending on your setup.
 * Copy everything inside that folder to the root of your MiSTer filesystem.

+### Previous CD32 setup

 * If you already have AmigaVision installed, some files like the `Presets`, `Filters` and `Shadow_Masks` will already exist — you can skip these or overwrite them, it doesn't matter, they are identical.
+* If you had the previous CD32 setup, absolutely overwrite the old `CD32.hdf` for this new setup to work.

 ## Adding games